Connect with us

 As part of longer-term support to the country, FAO is working to revitalize the agricultural sector and increase farmers' resilience.
 The Organization has developed an integrated community-centred approach called caisses de résilience that helps families accumulate, diversify and protect assets on a regular basis throughout the year.
 Women's associations and farmers' groups act as a platform for individual and collective actions by linking the use of sustainable agricultural practices to rural finance opportunities, while strengthening social inclusion and solidarity.
 Support to participating families focuses on the production of quality seeds, school gardening activities, savings and loan schemes (S&L), as well as nutrition surveillance and cash transfer initiatives.
-FAO has already trained 250 young professionals from the Ministry of Rural Development on general agriculture topics, and various NGO partners have started working with 300 farmers' groups and 100 youth in Bangui, distribute processing units to 105 farmers' groups in Bozoum and support 160 farmers' groups through S&L and trainings.
+In 2014, FAO supported 14 000 households and 120 national and international members of NGOs; 90 000 have been identified to receive support throughout 2015.

 As co-lead of the Food Security Cluster, FAO plays a crucial role in food security coordination, as well as needs assessment and analysis, thus enabling timely decision-making.
 Strategic partnership between FAO and the World Food Programme (WFP) is essential in order to prevent duplications in the crisis response, ensure a greater impact of implemented projects and increase cost-efficiency of both agencies operating in the country.
 People benefiting from FAO's assistance also received food rations from WFP to reduce the risk that families will eat the seeds instead of planting them.